avaneev/prvhash/README.md

 asymmetric (right-handed) triangle in a serie of scanline passes, and it scales to any `PH_HASH_COUNT` value.
 The initial part of the image looks like Wolfram Rule 153 "cellular automata" image (ST as well).
-However, if one considers the whole picture, including previously presented images and graphs, this leads to conclusion that some very complex "cellular automata" is working behind the scenes, further strengthening a "presence of intelligence" notion.
+However, if one considers the whole of presented details, including previously presented images and graphs, this leads to conclusion that some very complex "cellular automata" is working behind the scenes, further strengthening a "presence of intelligence" notion.

 It is also worth noting that with odd `PH_HASH_COUNT` values, PRVHASH-1 initially produces Rule 153 image with a "boundary condition" applied.
 At the